Main content | back to top

 Members of the international oil industry have launched a collaborative effort to enhance Arctic oil spill response.

 The International Association of Oil & Gas Producers (OGP) today announced the formation of the Oil Spill Response Technology Joint Industry Programme (JIP) at the Arctic Frontiers Conference in Tromsø, Norway.
-This collaborative research endeavour will expand industry knowledge of, and capabilities in, Arctic oil spill prevention and response.
+This collaborative research endeavor will expand industry knowledge of, and capabilities in, Arctic oil spill prevention and response.
 Nine major oil companies are sponsoring the programme: BP, Chevron, ConocoPhillips, Eni, ExxonMobil, North Caspian Oil Company, Shell, Statoil, and Total.

 "Prevention of oil spills is a priority for industry, as is the response to any spill that may occur.
-Spill response research is an aspect of the oilbusiness for which collaboration is imperative.
+Spill response research is an aspect of the oil business for which collaboration is imperative.
 Working together in this four-year JIP increases knowledge and opportunities to test equipment, conduct field experiments and develop oil spill response technology," says Programme Manager Joseph Mullin.

 This is a continuation of the industry’s decades-long research and development for response in Arctic and cold weather conditions.
 The largest effort of its kind, the JIP has identified research projects to enhance industry capabilities and co-ordination in the area of Arctic oil spill response.